 Y’all… please don’t let a bad forecast put a damper on your vacation!
-There are plenty of indoor activities and things to do in Savannah when it rains.
+There are plenty of indoor activities to keep you busy when it rains in Savannah.

-Whether you want to chill out in a bookstore, sip drinks on a balcony overlooking the river, or bring your rain boots and an umbrella to splash around outdoors, I’ve got some helpful suggestions to keep you busy.
+Whether you want to chill out in a bookstore or sip drinks on a balcony overlooking the river, I’ve got some helpful suggestions to keep you busy.

 Be sure to scroll to the end of the post to see some of my favorite rainy day photos of Savannah!